[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Films: Caught Stealing, The Life of Chuck, The Roses, A Big Bold Beautiful Journey, The Severed Sun

 When I first started watching Caught Stealing, I thought that it would easily be one of my films of the year.
 It was so sharp, sexy and gripping, again set within an era that I love (the production design was amazing!), and Matt Smith gave a scene-stealing supporting performance.
-But then the story takes a sudden turn, with a decision that completely pulls the heart out of the film, and as a result my enjoyment dropped for the rest of the film.
+But then the story takes a sudden turn, with a decision that completely pulls the heart and the emotional drive out of it, and as a result my enjoyment dropped for the rest of the film.
 Caught Stealing is also tied with Hot Milk for 'most frustrating ending of the year'.

 The main problem with The Life of Chuck is actually a big compliment: the first act is too good!
 There's an epic setup with an intriguing and highly tense mystery, whereas the pay-off ends up being rather simple by comparison.
 The best performances are also in the first act, from Chiwetel Ejiofor's temporarily-leading role, to the single-scene appearances from David Dastmalchian, Harvey Guillén, and Matthew Lillard, all of whom I would've liked to have seen more of.
 Even if the rest of the film doesn't quite meet the heights of the opening, it's still a worthwhile watch which leaves you thinking deeply about life and all the people that touch yours.

 I was a bit cautious about seeing A Big Bold Beautiful Journey because, from the trailer, it looked as though it might be quite similar to a film I'm writing called The Barn.
 However, I needn't have worried.
 There are visual similarities, and a couple of thematic moments which are comparable, but otherwise they are very different beasts.
-As for A Big Bold Beautiful Journey itself, although it has a lot of heart, it just missed the mark for me, with characters entering fantastical worlds without any realistic sense of hesitation, and overly theatrical moments which are trying to be painterly, but accidentally feel comical in the process.
-The soundtrack as also incredibly on-the-nose, for example when the lead character goes to open a door and the song that's playing literally contains lyrics about, you've guessed it, opening doors...
+As for A Big Bold Beautiful Journey itself, although it has a lot of heart, it just missed the mark for me, with characters entering fantastical worlds without any realistic sense of hesitation, and overly theatrical moments which are trying to be painterly, but just end up feeling comical.
+The soundtrack is also incredibly on-the-nose, for example when the lead character goes to open a door and the song that's playing literally contains lyrics about, you've guessed it, opening doors...

 The last film I saw this month was another one hosted by BFI NETWORK: The Severed Sun.
 Anyone who is able to make a feature film so independently, with very limited funding, is worthy of praise, and although The Severed Sun didn't quite disguise its low-budget foundation, and indie horrors aren't my personal cup of tea, I'm still so impressed by what they were able to achieve.